shivakumarchiluca/OdinSchool-DataScience-Bootcamp-Project1-Prediction-of-creditcard-approval/README.md

 # OdinSchool-DataScience-Bootcamp-Projects
-These are the projects i have done in odinschool.
+This is the 1st project i have done in odinschool.